 Canine Cognitive Dysfunction (CCD)

-The top most common signs and symptoms of CCD include:
+The top most visible signs and symptoms of dementia in dogs include:

 - Sleeping a lot, especially during daytime.

 - Showing a loss of appetite - the dog may even lose interest in his favorite foods or treats.